Material to support teaching in Environmental Science at The University of Western AustraliaWe need to load the R package car, as

 results data frame.

-write a row of the output data frame transf_results
+write a row of the output data frame transf_results.
+We use

 significant digits.